MERIDEN LINEAR TRAILS:

 Letterbox Planted:

-April 23, 2007Last Updated: August 01, 2023
+April 23, 2007Last Updated: July 17, 2025

 Length: Quinnipiac River Gorge Trail; 1.3 miles

-Hanover Pond Linear Trail; 1.1 miles
+Hanover Pond Trail; 1.1 miles

-Difficulty: Easy.
-Flat, paved surface.
+Difficulty: Quinnipiac River Gorge Trail; Easy.
+Flat, paved rail trail.

 The Quinnipiac River Gorge Trail & Hanover

-& Cromwell Railroad which operated from 1885 to 1888 until its
+& Cromwell Railroad, which operated from 1885 to 1888 until its

 name changed to the Meriden, Waterbury & Connecticut River